-4The role of the head teacher
+4 The role of the head teacher

-- 4.1 It is the responsibility of the head teacher to implement the school antibullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
-The head teacher reports to the governing body about the effectiveness of the anti-bullying policy on request - .4.2The head teacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+- 4.1 It is the responsibility of the head teacher to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
+The head teacher reports to the governing body about the effectiveness of the anti-bullying policy on request. - 4.2 The head teacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
 The head teacher draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the head teacher may decide to use an assembly as the forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished without identifying the child publicly. - 4.3 The head teacher ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying - .4.4The head teacher sets the school climate of mutual support and praise for success, so making bullying less likely.
+For example, if an incident occurs, the head teacher may decide to use an assembly as the forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished without identifying the child publicly. - 4.3 The head teacher ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying. - 4.4 The head teacher sets the school climate of mutual support and praise for success, so making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.

-5The role of the teacher and support staff Regular anti-bullying messages are communicated to pupils during anti-bullying week, assemblies, PSHE work and in cross-curricular work e.g. when reading a class novel where bullying is a theme
+5 The role of the teacher and support staff

+Regular anti-bullying messages are communicated to pupils during anti-bullying week, assemblies, PSHE work and in cross-curricular work e.g. when reading a class novel where bullying is a theme.

-- .5.1 All the staff in our school take all forms of bullying seriously, and seek to prevent it from taking place. - 5.2Teachers keep their own electronic records of all incidents that happen in their class, and that they are aware of in the school.
+- 5.1 All the staff in our school take all forms of bullying seriously, and seek to prevent it from taking place. - 5.2 Teachers keep their own records of all incidents that happen in their class, and that they are aware of in the school.
 If teachers witness an act of bullying, they will either investigate it themselves or refer it to the head teacher.
 Teachers and support staff do all they can to support the child who is being bullied.
-If a child is being bullied, then, after consultation with the head teacher, the teacher informs the child's parents.

-In the Head Teacher's office there is an anti-bullying and behaviour incident file in which staff can record all incidents of bullying that occur both in and out of class.
+If a child is being bullied, then, after consultation with the head teacher, the teacher informs the child's parents. - 5.3 In the Staff room there is an anti-bullying and behaviour logbook in which staff record all incidents of bullying that occur both in and out of class.
 We also record incidents that occur near the school, or on the children's way between school and home.
-Any adult who witnesses an act of bullying should record it in the file.

-.5.4When any bullying is taking place between children, the teacher will deal with the issue immediately.
+Any adult who witnesses an act of bullying should record it in the logbook. - 5.4 When any bullying is taking place between members of a class, the teacher will deal with the issue immediately.
 This may involve counselling and support for the victim of the bullying, and counselling or punishment for the child who has carried out the bullying.
 Time is spent talking to the child who has bullied: explaining why his/her action was wrong, and that child is encouraged to change his/her behaviour in future.
 If a child is repeatedly involved in bullying other children, the head teacher is informed and the deputy head.
 We then invite the child's parents into the school to discuss the situation.
-In more extreme cases, for example where these initial discussions have proven ineffective, the head teacher may contact external support agencies.
+In more extreme cases, for example where these initial discussions have proven ineffective, the head teacher may contact external support agencies, such as social care.